Quad4-Software/reticulum-go-website/frontend/src/lib/docs/architecture.md

 # Architecture

-## Purpose of this document

-This page explains how Reticulum-Go is structured, describing layers, control flow, persistence, and deployment patterns.

-For package-level detail see [Package map](/docs/package-map).
-For wire-level behavior see [Transport](/docs/transport) and [Interfaces](/docs/interfaces).
+Layers, control flow, persistence, and deployment patterns for Reticulum-Go.
+Package files are in [Package map](/docs/package-map).
+Wire behavior is in [Transport](/docs/transport) and [Interfaces](/docs/interfaces).

 ## Layered model